jamadagni/apsfind/README.md

 ## Other Usage

-The more customizable function `toms748Custom` (note the capital C) has four additional parameters at the end:
+The more customizable function `apsfindCustom` (note the capital C) has four additional parameters at the end:

 ```
     double absoluteTolerance,